Our Essential Services

 - White (77.9%): people with origins in any of the original peoples of Europe, the Middle East, or North Africa

 - Black or African American (13.1%): people with origins in the Black racial groups of Africa

 - American Indian or Alaska Native (1.2%): people with origins in the original peoples of the Americas who maintain their tribal affiliation or community attachment

 - Asian (5.1%): people with origins in the original peoples of the Far East, Southeast Asia, or the Indian subcontinent

 - Native Hawaiian or Other Pacific Islander (0.2%): people with origins in the original peoples of Hawaii, Guam, Samoa, or other Pacific Islands

 Individuals can report any combination of races.
 2.4% of the population indicated two or more races in the 2010 census.
 Please note that the large Hispanic or Latino population of the United States does not have its own racial categories, as they can be of any racial or ethnic group.
 The total percentage of people with Hispanic or Latino roots was 16.9%.

 Although the US has a long history of being a very multicultural nation, race issues do unfortunately still exist.
 We have prepared an overview concerning the topics of racism and xenophobia in a separate article.

 Additional Demographic Figures

 Apart from age, sex, and race, the Census Bureau collects data on a wide variety of topics including health insurance coverage, computer use, marriage status, language and religious affiliation, to name but a few.
-Many of these are also of key interest to expatriates and are discussed in their own articles of this expat guide:
+Many of these are also of key interest to expatriates and are discussed in their own articles of this Relocation Guide: